Add xrootd compatibility to PU::ChainWrapper

 - Find out why we don't use TSystem for glob()ing within the "local" filesystem.
 If there's still a reason that we feel strongly about, it would be a nice feature to eventually write a glob()-like function that uses xrootd instead.
 I'm interested in solving that problem if no one else wants to do it.
 This could take a while to test though.

-#2 Updated by Andrew Olivier 11 days ago
+#2 Updated by Andrew Olivier almost 2 years ago

 - Status changed from New to Work in progress

 Wrote a ROOT macro to demonstrate that ChainWrapper cannot find files specified with xrootd URLs.
 When ChainWrapper gets any(?) file name, it feeds it to glob().
 If glob() fails to find any files, ChainWrapper exit(1)s immediately (also something we should fix).
 Test script will be committed with an executable suitable to be used in a "make test" target when I think I've solved the problem.
 I'll hold off on committing for a while so as not to interfere with testing of standalone PlotUtils.